ChrisSantosLang/redscience/docs/source/releases/teachable.rst

 in that the non-augmentor plays-out the rest of the game against versions of itself and ultimately selects the moves, but the user reviews the moves to be made, rather than review the expected moves of opponents.
-That is, instead of challenging with potential opposition, the user suggests specific moves to try.
-This can feel like reviewing (greater user agency) so far the the user wins.
-If the user replaces a move with high probability of winning or draw with a move yielding high probability of loss or draw, then treat the user’s move as a prediction of strategic loss or draw.
+That is, instead of challenging their augmentor with potential opposition, the user suggests specific moves.
+This can feel like reviewing (greater user agency)--so far as the user's suggestions win (against the bot), the bot will implement those suggestions.
+When "Suggesting", the user may also mark the intention behind their suggestion as "strategic loss" or "strategic draw" and the suggestion will be followed if it yields that outcome.

 Auto-tune
 ~~~~~~~~~